Welcome to CCL Community’s Page on Diversity & Inclusion at CCL

 The Role of Community Ambassadors

-The Community Ambassadors (formerly Community Representatives) are volunteer positions that help support regional Diversity & Inclusion work.
-As CCL continues to grow and diversify, we want to ensure that all our chapter volunteers receive needed resources, training and support to conduct this important work.
+The Community Ambassadors are volunteers who help support the national inclusion work.
+As CCL continues to grow and diversify, we want to ensure that all our chapter volunteers receive the needed resources, training, and support to conduct this important work.

-Community Ambassadors act as an extension of the Diversity & Inclusion Director and become representatives for diversity work in their regions.
-The volunteers meet weekly with the Diversity & Inclusion Director.
+Community Ambassadors act as an extension of the Vice President of People & Culture and become representatives for diversity work at local chapters and states.
+The volunteers meet weekly with the Vice President of People & Culture.

 Karina Ramírez